 PURPOSE: Profit and Hedonic Adaptation of Jeff Bezos.

 In a busy culture, people are primed for convenience.
 And Amazon makes shopping convenient.
 As a Prime subscriber myself, Amazon meets needs I didn’t know I had — and there’s a cost.
 While the richest man in the world sleeps a full eight hours each night, workers in his fulfillment centers operate under conditions many of us consider unacceptable.
 Amazon insists they provide a positive workplace, and even responded with a PR push on Twitter that has NOT been well-received.

 Pursuing profit first creates problems of scale that can only be fixed with better priorities.
 As Richard Susskind boldly acknowledges in Tomorrow’s Lawyers, traditional law practice profit models aren’t sustainable.
 It’s a positive sign many of today’s lawyers — 75% of those studied the Thomson Reuters 2017 State of US Small Law Firms — are clear that their primary measure of success is NOT profit.
 You can determine and achieve a sustainable income to meet your human needs without orienting your work around profitability.
-And then you have to live the choice.
+Easier said than done, but still doable.

 Making the sacrifices necessary to break away from an unsustainable work volume won’t be easy.
 You can start with these 5 steps to heal at any point on your burnout journey.
 Clarifying your priorities in a way that enables you to act on them in daily life is much more challenging in practice than it sounds.